guaguila/CLive2022_DEVWKS-3240/README.md

 You have now configured gNMI and verified that it is operational.
 Turn on the terminal monitor now so that events that happen next can be seen in real time on the C9300 terminal window.
-Enter the command to enable the terminal monitor: ***term mon***
+Enter the following command to enable terminal monitor: ***term mon***

-Next you will switch to the Linux VM terminal to install the certificates onto the C9300 from the VM.
+Now lets turn to the Linux VM terminal to install the certificates onto the C9300 from the VM.

 ## Certificate provisioning on the Virtual Machine

-Use the 2nd terminal window to perform the folowing tasks in the linux terminal
+Use the 2nd terminal window to perform the following tasks in the linux terminal.

-Go into directory ***/home/auto/gnmi_ssl/certs*** then run the gnoi_cert command to install the certificate
+Go into directory ***/home/auto/gnmi_ssl/certs*** then run the gnoi_cert command to install the certificate.

 Copy and paste the following command exactly as it is.
 Make sure you are on the correct directory before.